Loriko/csi_disaster_project/README.md

 2. Escaped the ' characters so that our the intermediate csv we create is interpreted correctly
 3. Removed city from all the possible place names
 4. Performed minor format changes such as changing U.S.A to USA

+### Date Dimension
+1. If start_date or end_date is given in an incorrect format, we link the fact row to a null row in our date_dimension table